shrdlu2/lrc-20/README.md

 * Compared to bsv-20, `max`, `dec`, and `limit` are numbers, not strings, reducing ambiguity
 * Maximum supply cannot exceed 2^64 - 1
 * Number of decimals cannot exceed 18
+* Some JSON implementations like JavaScript's `JSON.parse` lose precision above 2^53.
+Using a library is recommended.

 ### Mint